cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/http-restful-api-v3/metrics.rst

      - From ``Thu, 28 Nov 2013 08:00:00 GMT`` to ``Thu, 28 Nov 2013 10:00:00 GMT``,
        with 1 hour resolution, will return 3 data points with metrics aggregated for each hour.

-**Comments:**

-For example: to return the total number of input objects processed since the Application *CountRandom* was deployed, assuming that CDAP has not been stopped or restarted (you cannot specify a time range for aggregates)::
+As an example, to return the total number of input objects processed since the Application *CountRandom* was deployed, assuming that CDAP has not been stopped or restarted (you cannot specify a time range for aggregates)::